Workerbee2/aws-bootcamp-cruddur-2023/journal/week2.md

 - Databases
 - Logs and log analysis - *(Log aggregation and searching for multiple applications such as **PaperTrail**, **ELK Stack** - Allows us to perform log aggregation and analytics)

+**What is Open Telemetry?**
+- A standardized way of describing what distributed systems are doing.
+- **OpenTelemetry Project** a collection of tools, APIs and SDKs used to instrument, generate, collect and export telemetry data.

 ## Use Cases